Columbus State University: Campus

 Columbus State University's 132-acre (53 ha) main campus is located in suburban and downtown, Columbus.
-A satellite campus is also located on Fort Moore at the southern edge of the city.
+A satellite campus is also located on Fort Benning at the southern edge of the city.

 Main campus

 CSU's main campus is located in suburban Columbus at the intersection of Interstate 185 and GA-85.
 This campus houses the majority of the university's academic and athletic departments.
 Notable buildings include the Simon Schwob Memorial Library, the Center for Commerce and Technology, the D. Abbott Turner College of Business, and the Frank G. Lumpkin Jr. Center which is home to the athletic department.

 The Japanese Saturday School of Columbus – Georgia (コロンバス（GA）補習授業校 Koronbasu (GA) Hoshū Jugyō Kō) has its office in the Howard Building at the university, and it conducts its classes at the university.
 As of 2005 classes are held at the Howard Building.

 RiverPark campus

 CSU's RiverPark campus, located near the banks of the Chattahoochee River, is the home of the university's fine and performing arts, communications, and history and geography departments.
 The downtown campus is housed in a mix of rehabilitated 19th and early 20th century industrial and commercial buildings and newly constructed facilities.
 The Schwob School of Music is contained in the state of the art RiverCenter for the Performing Arts, while the art and theater departments reside in the Corn Center for the Visual Arts, the Yancey Center at One Arsenal Place, and the Rankin Arts Center.
 The Department of Communication and the Department of History and Geography are located in the Yancey Center and Dillingham Building.
 The university continues to expand the RiverPark campus by acquiring new real estate in the area.
 CSU also houses over 400 students in several halls of residence in downtown Columbus along with dining, campus bookstore, and regular bus service to the main campus.
 In 2016 the College of Education and Health Professions relocated downtown.
 This college's new home, Frank Brown Hall, mixes new construction with rehabilitating the 1931 Mediterranean-revival building (the previous location of the Ledger-Enquirer newspaper).